The core exercises that I am about to present to you will have an unusual "twist."

 This is why I love yoga, intuitive movement and meditative movements of all types.
 It helps me with all three aspects of health.
 The power of information that is within you, within your physical body and spiritual body, waiting to be known can bring you great healing.

 Core fitness through core exercises of the body-mind-soul can bring you the highest level of health.
 My website is full of helpful information, wrapped up in the physical metaphor to get you on your journey to healing.
-You can also subscribe to my monthly newsletter for meditative movements to help you go inward.
-It is absolutely free.

 Learn how to do meditation and contemplative prayer.
 Fill you life with thought-provoking books to stimulate you and help you on your body-mind-soul journey.